wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 Most Makefiles change their environment.
 Having changed their environment, most users want a quick way to set the environment back to default, so they can make changes, and build again. to enable this, as a convention, most Makefiles have a 'clean' rule.
 Ours remove the git repos that we build the docker images from. note the hardcoded list of '-all' directories: these are the git repos for images where the git repo does not simply have a Dockerfile at the root of the repo.
 In those cases, our rules that check out the repos check them out to <imagename>-all, then do Things(tm) to create a <imagename>/Dockerfile.

-cleandocker is a rule i use on my machine, when docker images have gotten out of control. it removes all of the docker images on my machine, and is not meant to be regularly run.
+cleandocker is a rule I use on my machine, when docker images have gotten out of control. it removes all of the docker images on my machine, and is not meant to be regularly run.

 names displays the names of the images this Makefile knows about.
 It uses a single @ symbol at the beginning of the rules. this tells make that it should NOT display the command that make is running, when make runs it.